Lidang-Jiang/Lidang-Jiang.github.io/_pages/cv.md

 ## Self-evaluation

-- **Research**: During my graduate studies, I focused on the intersection of machine learning and lithium-ion batteries.
-At the algorithm level, I have mastered machine learning, deep learning, and some simple generative AI algorithms.
-In terms of engineering, I am proficient in using cloud computing platforms (such as Alibaba Cloud), Git, Docker, Linux, distributed training, etc. Additionally, I have conducted some experimental projects on silicon-carbon batteries, familiar with commonly used material characterization methods, and some common coin cell experiments.

-- **Publications**: During my master's program, I have published or submitted two papers in top-quartile Chinese Academy of Sciences (CAS) journals as the first author.
-One is in *Energy* (IF=9), and the other is in *Applied Energy* (IF=11.2).
-Over the three years of my master's program, I have developed the ability to independently conduct interdisciplinary scientific research.
-My current research interests include AI4Science, Agents, Generative AI, Deep Learning, LLMs, and MLsys.
+- **Research**: During my graduate studies, I focused primarily on the intersection of AI and lithium-ion batteries (LiBs).
+As the first author, I have published or submitted two papers in journals ranked Q1 by both the Chinese Academy of Sciences and the Journal Citation Reports (JCR).
+One of the papers is in *Energy* (IF=9), and the other is in *Applied Energy* (IF=11.2).
+Throughout these three years of my Master's studies, I developed the ability to independently conduct interdisciplinary research.

+- **Work Experience**: While working as a large model algorithm engineer, I learned and mastered various technologies, including word embedding models, RAG (Milvus), Agent, Langchain, fine-tuning, chain of thought, few-shot learning, and large model testing.
+In addition, I also became familiar with the API usage methods for large models developed by various companies, such as TeleChat (in-house), Tsinghua's ChatGLM, Alibaba's QWen, and OpenAI.

+- **Current Research Interests**: My current research interests include AI4Science, Agents, Generative AI, Deep Learning, LLMs, and MLsys.

 ---

 ## Professional Skills and Courses

+- **Algorithms**: Machine Learning, Deep Learning, Generative AI (GenAI), RAG (Milvus), Agent, PyTorch, Langchain, Distributed Training, Fine-tuning, Bayesian Optimization

-- **Engineering and Algorithms**: Distributed Training, Git, Docker, Linux, Anaconda, Python, Pytorch, Data Analysis, LaTeX, Neural Networks, Bayesian Optimization, Generative AI
+- **Skills**: FastAPI, Streamlit, Attu, Git, Docker, Linux, Data Analysis, LaTeX

-- **English**: College English Test (CET-4)
+- **English**: CET-4

-- **Courses**: Mathematical Methods, Numerical Analysis, Chemical Engineering Thermodynamics
+- **Courses**: Mathematical Methods, Numerical Analysis, Chemical Engineering Thermodynamics, Transport Phenomena, Stanford CS 231n, CS 224n

 ---